parkerarob/cursor-eaglepass/docs/CURRENT_STATE_ANALYSIS.md

 ## Conclusion

-Eagle Pass has achieved a **production-ready MVP** with comprehensive functionality.
+Eagle Pass has achieved a **functional MVP** with comprehensive functionality.
 The student experience is polished and complete, the teacher interface is feature-rich with full policy autonomy, and the system architecture is robust and scalable.
+However, it is NOT production-ready due to build issues.

 The **hierarchical classroom policy system** provides teachers with unprecedented control over their classroom rules while maintaining system-wide consistency.
 The **teacher dashboard** offers a complete interface for classroom management, policy configuration, and student monitoring.